-But up until recently, it was still only a relatively small amount of entrepreneurs, digital nomads and extremely progressive companies who were truly embracing it.
+But up until recently, it was still only a relatively small amount of entrepreneurs, digital nomads, and extremely progressive companies who were truly embracing it.
+Many are happy working from home today.

 — Ryan Biddulph (@RyanBiddulph) August 13, 2020